ZGXJason/cse15l-lab-reports/labreport3.md

 3. The symptom, as the output of running the tests <br>
 ![image](labreport3.1.png) <br>

 the message shows that the first element for the expected array would be 3, but it was 0.
+In this way, we can say that the code doesn't reverse the array like we expect.

 4. The bug, as the before-and-after code change required to fix it <br>